Sunday, April 19, 2026

 This week we will be checking out a unique looking early dinosaur with a very cool name.
 Meet Daemonosaurus chaoliodus!

 Daemonosaurus was a small meat-eating dinosaur that lived in what is now New Mexico, United States, during the late Triassic period, roughly between 205 and 200 million years ago.
-From nose to tail it is estimated to have measured roughly between 5 to 7 feet (1.5-2.2m).
+From nose to tail it is estimated to have measured roughly 5 to 7 feet (1.5-2.2m).
 These are estimates based on the fact that only the skull and neck were found.
 The genus name translates to "Demon Reptile" and the species name translates to "Prominent Tooth" in reference to its unusual front teeth.

 Watercolor reconstruction of Daeomonosaurus by Christopher DiPiazza.

 The first thing you notice about Daemonosaurus is its unusual face.
-It possessed round, short-snouted skull with huge eye sockets, so it probably had sharp vision, possibly dark vision, in life.
+It possessed round, short-snouted skull with huge eye sockets, so it probably had sharp vision in life.
 It possessed unusually long curved teeth right in the front of its mouth.
 In fact, the very frontmost teeth are the longest overall.
 The teeth themselves are mostly rounded in cross section with shallow serrations on the anterior sides only.
 It is difficult to exactly know what these extreme teeth were adapted for, but it was likely eating some form of meat.
 Perhaps it was a fish and other water prey specialist?
 Maybe it was snapping up small fast creatures, like insects?
 We may never know.

 Photograph of all the fossil material that is currently known from Daemonosaurus.
 Note the long front teeth and huge eye socket.
 Photo featured in the 2011 paper by Seus et al. referenced below.

 When alive Daemonosaurus would have lived in a environment that swung between extreme aridness and heavy rain and flooding during the year.
 In fact, the bonebed it was found in is thought to be the result of a flash flood wiping out a bunch of animals.
-Daemonosaurus' most common neighbor appears to have been Coelophysis, of which it was surrounded by many skeletons of when it was discovered.
+Daemonosaurus' most common neighbor appears to have been Coelophysis, which it was surrounded by many skeletons of when it was discovered.
 It also would have coexisted with the early crocodilian, Hesperosuchus, and the giant predator Postosuchus, to name a few more.

 References